Heart-block symptoms depend on the type of heart block present, and the degree to which the electrical current is interrupted.

 Causes and Risk Factors

-- Drugs, particularly ones that slow conduction of the electrical impulses through the atrioventricular node, such as beta-blockers, Diltiazem, Verapamil and Miodarone.
+Drugs, particularly ones that slow conduction of the electrical impulses through the atrioventricular node — such as beta blockers, diltiazem, verapamil and amiodarone — can increase the risk of heart block.